yabeshisaac/aws-cloudmart-multiaz-ecommerce/README.md

 Guests can browse the product catalog without creating an account.

+Product information is retrieved from Aurora MySQL, while private product images are displayed using temporary Amazon S3 presigned URLs.

 ![CloudMart Storefront](screenshots/storefront.png)

 ---

 ## 2. Shopping Cart

-Customers can add products and modify quantities before authentication.
+Customers can add products to their cart and modify quantities before authentication.

+Cart data is maintained using the application's signed Flask session.

 ---